 Ms. Jancko-Baken practices solely in the area of matrimonial law.
-For the past 25 years, Ellen has assisted clients in devising creative solutions to matrimonial problems with an emphasis on preserving assets, promoting healing and protecting child welfare.
-She pursues these goals proactively and cost-effectively, with an eye toward minimizing counterproductive and time-consuming litigation.
+For more than 30 years, Ellen has assisted clients in devising creative solutions to matrimonial problems with an emphasis on preserving assets, promoting healing and protecting child welfare.
+She pursues these goals proactively and cost-effectively with an eye toward minimizing counterproductive and time-consuming litigation.
 In situations where preventive strategies are not feasible, Ms. Jancko-Baken aggressively defends her client’s rights in trial and appellate proceedings before the courts.

 Ellen is a member of the Bar of the States of New York and Connecticut.
 She also is admitted to practice before the United States District Courts for the Southern and Eastern Districts of New York.